 A will is a legal document outlining who receives your assets after you die, who will manage your estate, and other information like who will take care of your kids.

 A will is a document that describes how you want your estate to be distributed after you die

 Your will may name an executor to manage your estate, guardians for your children, and other instructions like the creation of a trust

 All wills must go through probate, a court process where the will’s authenticity is proved and its terms are executed

 Everyone could benefit from having a will and making one yourself or through a digital service could cost $150 or less

 A last will and testament, simply called a will, is a legal document that outlines who you want to receive the assets in your estate — all your property, money, and other belongings — after you die.
 You can name as many beneficiaries as you want, and you can generally name people, businesses, or organizations.
 You can also choose to exclude people from your will (though this may prove difficult in some situations).

 After someone dies (at which point they’re called a decedent), their will needs to go through probate, a process where a court proves the authenticity of the will.
 Once the will is proved, the terms in the will can be carried out.
-If the will names an executor, that’s who will manage the disbursement of the deceased person’s assets.
-If no executor was named, the court will appoint a personal representative to manage the estate.
+If the will names an executor, that’s who will act as personal representative of the estate and manage the disbursement of the deceased person’s probate assets.
+If no executor was named, the court will appoint an administrator to represent and manage the estate.